synsense/sinabs/docs/source/faqs/available_network_arch.md

 Please be careful about the memory limitations when you design your SNN.
 See detail in the [overview of devkit.](../getting_started/overview.md)

+## Feature Map Size Constrains
+The maximum output feature map size supported by each core is 64*64, while our maximum input shape is 128*128.
+So you need to at least down-sample the input into 64*64 by pooling or stride-convolution in the first layer of your model.

 ## Limitation of Using ReadoutLayer
 If you are using readout layer, the number of output class should < **15**.
 See detail in the [readout layer introduction.](../getting_started/notebooks/using_readout_layer.ipynb)